 The 500 dollar bill is a real United States currency bill that is long out of circulation.
-These bills are now collector's items and they can be quite valuable even in poor condition.
+These bills are now collector's items and they can be quite valuable.
 Keep reading to learn more about these old bills, the different series, and what they are valued at.

 President Abraham Lincoln was featured on the 1882 and 1922 gold certificates but these bills are far less common.